zialo1/halfpdf/README.md

 # halfpdf
 A Python script that converts a PDF file.
 PDF is converted in top and bottom half, e.g. A4 portrait becomes twice A5 landscape.
-The output is written into file with filename_out.pdf in the working directory.
+The output is written into file filename_out.pdf.

 ## Installing
 Library PyMuPDF is needed.
 Install with cli
  "pip install pymupdf".
 Also libraries argparse and sys could be needed.

 ## Usage
-- halfpdf -s filename
+- halfpdf -s filename (from shell)

 ## Help
 - run tool with '--help' to read instructions